-Not really on topic about finances specifically, but an interesting talk from Ted about footprint and possessions (and how much money you can save without that stuff).
+Not really on topic about finances specifically, but an interesting talk from Ted about footprint, possessions and less stuff (and how much money you can save without that stuff).

 I have this discussion with Michael James and other folks about how hoarding in general and the accumulation of stuff seems to be normal these days, when in fact maybe living in stark emptiness might be a better thing.